AGH621/pianoPreReading/README.md

 2. It is a digital version of a piano book that I wrote many year ago, and still use in my music studio today.

 ## Progress
 June 2022 - Designing and implementing interactivity via JavaScript.
-Intending to add buttons to:
 1. Switch the notation between black and white keys
 2. Display the chord notation
 3. Generate new pages automatically from an XML or musicXML file